danwwilson/censaus/README.md

 ### G06 - Social Marital Status by Age by Sex
 * `census_g06_marital_status`: A dataset with the age, gender and social marital status.

+### G32 - Dwelling Structure
+* `census_g32_dwelling_structure`: A dataset with information about the number of dwellings in an SLA1 area and the number of people resident in the dwellings.

 More information about Australian statistical geographies can be found [here](http://www.abs.gov.au/websitedbs/D3310114.nsf/home/Australian+Statistical+Geography+Standard+(ASGS))

 ## Attribution